NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Azarketi Weapon Aptitude.md

 **Prerequisites** Azarketi Weapon Familiarity
 * * *
 You become familiar with using your weapons both in and out of water.
-Whenever you critically hit using an azarketi weapon or one of the weapons listed in [[Feats/Azarketi Weapon Familiarity|Azarketi Weapon Familiarity]], you apply the weapon's critical specialization effect.
+Whenever you critically hit using an azarketi weapon or one of the weapons listed in [[Azarketi Weapon Familiarity|Azarketi Weapon Familiarity]], you apply the weapon's critical specialization effect.

 *Source: Pathfinder Lost Omens: Absalom, City of Lost Omens* *OGL*